NBakulin/leetcode/solutions/solution_10/README.md

-## Given an input string s and a pattern p, implement regular expression matching with support for '.' and '*' where:
+## Regular Expression Matching

+### Problem Description

 [Link to the problem 10.](https://leetcode.com/problems/regular-expression-matching/description/)

+Given an input string s and a pattern p, implement regular expression matching with support for '.' and '*' where:
 * `'.'` Matches any single character.
 * `'*'` Matches zero or more of the preceding element.
 The matching should cover the entire input string (not partial).